March 13, 2021

 On this retreat, we’ll listen for the Spirit’s prompting to pray with, for, and within Earth, more fully responsive to the sacred in which we are enveloped.

 Leader: Leah Rampy is a retreat and pilgrimage leader, founder of and guide for Church of the Wild ~ Two Rivers, and serves as adjunct faculty with Shalem Institute.

 Zoom retreats are online silent retreats.
-They usually consist of an opening session with a reflection by the leader, an optional midday session, and a closing session.
+They usually consist of an opening session with a reflection by the leader, an optional midday session, and a closing session which includes a time for small group sharing.
 A Zoom link will be sent to you when you register for the retreat.